mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 Impersonator’s Basic robot brain allows it to follow basic instructions, feed and clean itself, but has no special skills.
-The price indicated for the Impersonator is for a standard clone, quick- grown from a template or sample.
+The price indicated for the Impersonator is for a standard clone, quick-grown from a template or sample.
 Custom clones with exceptional attributes or created genomes might be more expensive.
 Batch purchases of the same model may reduce costs by up to 25%.